 You can either choose to invest in your future, or market your home to potential buyers.
 Let’s find out more about it.
 Please note that there are many variables that can potentially impact the value of a home in Phoenix (or any other market) and some of these variables are impossible to predict in advance.

-Phoenix Real Estate Market Forecasts 2019 & 2020
+Phoenix Real Estate Market Forecast 2020

-The median price of homes currently listed in Phoenix is $285,000 while the median price of homes that sold is $229,200.
-The median rent price in Phoenix is $1,495, which is lower than the Phoenix-Mesa-Scottsdale Metro median of $1,595.
+The median list price per square foot in Phoenix is $176, which is higher than the Phoenix-Mesa-Scottsdale Metro average of $169.
+Zillow reports that 13.2% of the listings in Phoenix had a price cut in Jan 2020, which is a good thing for buyers.
+The median price of current listings in Phoenix is $289,900 and the median price of homes that have been sold is $250,600.
+The median rent price in Phoenix is $1,475, which is lower than the Phoenix-Mesa-Scottsdale Metro median of $1,545.

 Phoenix Housing Market Forecast 2019 – 2021